-As of time of writing, Securities Commissions have approved the buying and selling of 7 types of cryptocurrencies in Malaysia:
+As of time of writing, Securities Commissions have approved the buying and selling of these 9 cryptocurrencies in Malaysia:

 - Litecoin (LTC) – kinda like budget version of bitcoin (oop I said it).
 They say that if bitcoin is digital gold, then litecoin is digital silver

 - Ripple (XRP) – Ripple is actually a private and CENTRALISED company, which means crypto purists hate it.
 Holding XRP is kinda sorta like holding stocks in a remittance service provider

 - Bitcoin Cash (BCH) – A fork of Bitcoin.
 See Section #9 – Why are there two bitcoins